-Madeline is one of Trey’s clients who was bored with her exercise routine and decided to try personal training after seeing the workouts that trainers were putting together for their clients.
+One of Trey’s clients, Madeline, was bored with her exercise routine and decided to try personal training after seeing the workouts that trainers were putting together for their clients.

 “I love the accountability,” she says.
 “It’s really great to come in and have someone here to help me out.
 When we don’t have sessions, I have a formula or a plan that [Trey] has put together for me to move forward on my own.”

 She’s found that having a personal trainer pushes her further than she’d go by herself.
 “With [his] experience, knowledge and certifications, Trey uses my restrictions and my strengths to move forward toward the better person I can be.”

 Personal training is available at all 14 YMCA locations across Middle Tennessee.
 Sessions are offered in 30- and 60-minute increments at different times of day throughout the week.